 .

-We struggled historically with reading results at the end of KS2 and have used DAISI QLA to drill down into the reasons why reading was significantly lower than maths.
+We struggled historically with reading results at the end of KS2 and used DAISI QLA to drill down into the reasons why reading was significantly lower than maths.

-Using QLA we found that the issues were EAL pupils struggling with vocabulary -we introduced word of the week, then realising we needed more, word of the day.
+We found that the issues were EAL pupils struggling with vocabulary -we introduced word of the week, then realising we needed more, word of the day.
 We also put on additional pre teaching sessions with an EAL teacher.
+We also identified that inference was a massive problem and we made it our whole school target, had loads of CPD and this made a massive difference.

 In 2016, our reading EXP was 54%.
 In 2017, it was 68% and in 2018, it was 79%.
 All down to QLA.

 We also identified that girls were impacting on our combined result by passing all their English subjects but not maths.
+A quick look at our QLA found that our girls weren’t great at arithmetic so lunchtime arithmetic sessions were introduced.

-Deputy Headteacher
+Deputy Headteacher (March 2019)

 Good-quality teaching and the effective use of assessment have led to a trend of improvement in pupils’ attainment in reading, writing and mathematics and a range of other subjects.
 Standards in writing remain below those in reading and mathematics.